 - Eating disorders and other conditions.
-People who have anorexia or bulimia are at risk of bone loss.
-In addition, stomach surgery (gastrectomy), weight-loss surgery, and conditions such as Crohn's disease, celiac disease and Cushing's disease can affect your body's ability to absorb calcium.
+Severely restricting food intake and being underweight weakens bone in both men and women.
+In addition, weight-loss surgery and conditions such as celiac disease can affect your body's ability to absorb calcium.

 - Certain medications.
 Long-term use of corticosteroid medications, such as prednisone, cortisone, prednisolone and dexamethasone, is damaging to bone.
 Other drugs that might increase the risk of osteoporosis include aromatase inhibitors to treat breast cancer, selective serotonin reuptake inhibitors, methotrexate, some anti-seizure medications, such as phenytoin (Dilantin) and phenobarbital, and proton pump inhibitors.

 You can take a few simple steps to prevent or slow bone loss.
 For example:

 Include plenty of calcium in your diet.
 For adults ages 19 to 50 and men ages 51 to 70, the Recommended Dietary Allowance (RDA) is 1,000 milligrams (mg) of calcium a day.
 The recommendation increases to 1,200 mg a day for women age 51 and older and for men age 71 and older.